Can We Run Out of Internet?

 If we take a look at Google’s information facilities on my own,

 In my opinion, if you are an IT person, there should be some flexibility in working 9-5 regularly at the office.
-The authorities involved should seriously give it a thought.
-Almost everybody nowadays owns a laptop and having internet availability and digital tools in hand; they can work anytime in the comfort of their home rather than following a strict 9-5 schedule.
+The authorities involved should seriously give it some thought.
+Almost everybody nowadays owns a laptop and has internet availability and digital tools at hand; they can work anytime in the comfort of their home rather than following a strict 9-5 schedule.
 Although working from home is the modern approach, many IT firms still make it a point to work regularly in the office.
 So I think there can be some balance between the two options.
 For instance, working from home thrice a week and going to the office twice a week would be a good work schedule.
-I think productivity is more this way because the individual gets a lot of rest, sleep, and home cooked food, which gives them the ability to work efficiently with renewed vigor and energy.
+I think productivity is more this way because the individual gets a lot of rest, sleep, and home-cooked food, which gives them the ability to work efficiently with renewed vigor and energy.

 Read Previous